ids-s1-21/project-Calcutta_Coders/README.md

 rated, followed by romance, comedy, crime, family, adventure, action, mystery and thriller.
 Finally, horror is by far the lowest rated out of the most common genres.
-To investigate how genre impacts US ratings we are focusing on Italy, India, Japan and the US.
+To investigate how genre impacts US ratings we are focusing on the most common film genres in Italy, India, Japan and the US.

     ## # A tibble: 34 × 3
     ##   genre     n_Italy   prop